MicrosoftDocs/microsoft-salescopilot-docs/articles/view-save-email-summary-crm.md

 1. On the **Highlights** tab, the email summary is displayed in the **Summary of this email** card.

 > [!NOTE]
-> If the email content is less than 1000 characters, the email summary will not be generated, and the Summary of this thread card is not displayed.
+> If the email content is less than 1000 characters, the email summary will not be generated, and the **Summary of this email** card is not displayed.

 ## Save email summary to CRM